-Much was in German and many thanks to Janet Brown and Margaret Clarke for their help with translations.
+Much was in German and many thanks to Janet Brown and Margaret Clarke for helping with translations.

-My huge thanks also to historian Thomas Oellermann in Prague, Sue Hargreaves of this parish, and particularly refugee daughter Sylvia Daintrey and refugee Vik Heike and family.
+My huge thanks also to historian Thomas Oellermann in Prague, refugee daughter Sylvia Daintrey and refugee Vik Heike and family.

 Sudetenland constitutes the border areas of Bohemia, Moravia, and Czech Silesia, inhabited primarily by German speakers since the days of the Austro-Hungarian Empire.